I. If You Need to Calm Down Right Now

 Solid evidence base as a mindfulness practice; effects are on attention regulation and emotional reactivity rather than on breathing physiology specifically.

 Pranayama is a category of breathing practices from the yogic tradition.
-Some have moderate evidence bases; others are practiced primarily on traditional grounds.
+Some have moderate evidence bases; others are practised primarily on traditional grounds.

 Beginner-level pranayama for getting comfortable with deep breathing.